Why Only Few People Build A Successful Music Career As A Professional Musician & How You Can Join Them

 What makes some musicians extremely successful with a long term music industry career, while so many others struggle to make ends meet and end up working non-music related day jobs?
-In my previous music career articles, I explained that a huge part of the answer lies in the ability of successful music business professionals to offer “maximum value with minimum risk” to every company, band, person or organization they come into contact with.
+In my previous music career articles, I explained that a huge part of the answer lies in the ability of successful music career professionals to offer “maximum value with minimum risk” to every company, band, person or organization they come into contact with.

 The Inner Profile Of A Professional Musician

-Because of this, every skill or strength you possess (both as a musician on your instrument and in your experience of working in the music industry) contains an ‘opposing’ weakness that can be perceived (by others) as an element of ‘risk’.
-This can often overshadow your strengths if left unchecked.
+Because of this, every skill or strength you possess (both as a professional musician on your instrument and in your experience of working in the music industry) contains an ‘opposing’ weakness that can be perceived (by others) as an element of ‘risk’.
+This can often overshadow your music industry strengths if left unchecked.
 I have seen this happen to musicians VERY frequently (regardless of their work ethic or motivation)… and the worst part is, they are often totally unaware of it.

-This is done by ALL successful professional musicians (whether they consciously realize this or not), while everybody else struggles to understand ‘what they are doing wrong’ in their pursuit of a music industry career.
+This is done by anyone who became a successful professional musician (whether they consciously realize this or not), while everybody else struggles to understand ‘what they are doing wrong’ in their pursuit of a music industry career.
 Fortunately, this analysis is possible for anybody to do, and I'm going to show you how to begin this process in the rest of this article.

 In the right column of the table is an explanation of how that same strength can very often be a risk factor in your music career efforts.
-When I train musicians to start a career in music, these are some of the common problems I help them to correct.
+When I train someone to become a professional musician and start a career in music, these are some of the common problems I help them to correct.
 There are actually DOZENS of examples I could write here, but to avoid making this article too long, I will limit my list to the items you see below.

-Now that you have seen how any of your music career strengths often can also conceal a significant element of risk, here are several important steps you need to take now to get on the right track towards your goals of being a professional musician:
+Now that you have seen how any of your music career strengths often can also conceal a significant element of music industry risk, here are several important steps you need to take now to get on the right track towards your goals of being a professional musician:

 1. Realize and remember that not all of your ‘assets’ (skillsets and elements of value for your music career) are ‘good’ when seen in the perspective of YOUR specific goals and music career situation.
 Some things that can appear to be positive on the surface may actually hurt you, often without you realizing it (as described in the table above).